knabenphysik/knabenphysik/README.md

 ### 👋 About Me

-I’m currently working as a Deep Learning Engineer at [Twistcode](https://twistcode.com/) in Cyberjaya (Malaysia).
-My main focus is to develop machine learning models applied in healthcare and many others.
+I’m currently working as a Machine Learning Engineer at [HT Consulting](https://htasia.com/) in Petaling Jaya (Malaysia).
+My main focus is to develop machine learning models applied in computer vision problems.

 - [x] self-proclaimed Deep Learning Engineer
 - [x] love to code